 Indeed, it is not only women who have benefited from the event, but the charities are also the big winners.
-In 2012 it is estimated that almost €14m was raised by the participants bringing the total since the race started in 1983 close to €137m.
+In 2013 it is estimated that almost €14m was raised by the participants bringing the total since the race started in 1983 close to €137m.
 All charities benefit as it is the women themselves who decide who they will support and many local causes gain vital revenue from the event.
 It is now the biggest single day charity event in the country.

 Our mission is to organise a world-class event in a safe environment and enable participants to raise much needed funds for charities.
 We are committed to promoting the development of a healthy lifestyle and giving women an opportunity to participate in the sport of athletics.

-It is the biggest all-women’s event of its kind in the world.
+- It is the biggest all-women’s event of its kind in the world.

-Since it was first run in 1983, there has been a total entry of nearly 780,000 women.
+- Since it was first run in 1983, there has been a total entry of nearly 780,000 women.

-In 2007,2008, 2009, 2011 and 2012 the numbers taking part have exceeded 40,000 with a record number of 40,397 taking part in 2010.
+- Since 2007 the numbers taking part have exceeded 40,000 every year, with a record number of 40,717 taking part in 2013.

 - Approximately 137 million euro has been raised for charity since its beginning in 1983

 - About 25 miles of specially designed ribbon is used for the medals

 - 14 bands and dancers provide entertainment to add to the carnival atmosphere of the day.

 - Women of every age, every size and every walk of life take part -while the majority would be in the 25 to 45 age brackets, in the 2012 race there were more than 200 participants over 70 years of age!

 - The Mini Marathon idea has been copied in several European cities - Liverpool, Glasgow, London and Oslo now put on all-women events.

 - Every county in Ireland is represented in the race and most support a favourite charity or cause - just over half the entrants are from Dublin but all 32 counties are well represented.

 - The event is known worldwide - women from a number of countries have joined us (Spain, Germany, Italy, Netherlands, Norway, Switzerland, Wales, Scotland, Belgium, Sweden, Denmark, France, England, Australia, New Zealand, United States, Canada, Saudi Arabia, Iran and Japan) have all joined in the fun.